v8/v8.dev/src/blog/v8-release-71.md

 // → 'next week'
 ```

-Read [the Web Fundamentals article on `Intl.RelativeTimeFormat`](https://developers.google.com/web/updates/2018/10/intl-relativetimeformat) for more information.
+Read [our `Intl.RelativeTimeFormat` explainer](/features/intl-relativetimeformat) for more information.

 V8 v7.1 also adds support for [the `globalThis` proposal](https://github.com/tc39/proposal-global), enabling a universal mechanism to access the global object even in strict functions or modules regardless of the platform.